Mission Matters includes four main programs.

 You may also contribute to PW’s Roma Development Project outside of purchasing baskets.
 Make checks payable to Presbyterian Women, specify PWUND11 in the memo line and mail to PW Remittance Processing, PO Box 643652, Pittsburgh PA 15264-3652.

 Presbyterian Women also continues to support the Roma people, who became our mission partners during the 2008 Global Exchange to Eastern Europe, through prayer.
-For the third year, Presbyterian Women has helped create a resource of prayer and thanksgiving for Roma.
+Presbyterian Women has helped create a four resources of prayer and thanksgiving for Roma.
 Download the resources.

 Celebrating mission and Mission partners